At the age of 19 Laurence Silvi Senior, better know as “Larry”, joins the US Navy and is deployed overseas for WWII

 Sahara Sand buys 1,000 acre sand mining site in Eagleswood Township, New Jersey from RW Vogel Inc.

 Riverside Construction Materials imports its first bulk cement shipload from Siam Cement in Thailand.
-Riverside is the first company in US history to import cement from Asia to the East Coast of the US, and sets a record for the longest commercial bulk shipment of cement into the US.
+Riverside becomes the first company to import cement from Asia to the East Coast of the US, and sets a record for the longest commercial bulk shipment of cement into the US.

-Sahara Sand buys 207 Acres of Monroe New Jersey from the Morrie Companies for sand plant.
+Sahara Sand buys 207 Acres in Monroe Township, Gloucester County, New Jersey from the Morrie Companies to establish a sand plant.

 Silvi Concrete buys plant in Oxford, PA from Bowman Concrete.

 Silvi buys 300 acres in New Hanover Township, PA for hard rock quarry.
 Gibraltar Rock stone mining division is created within the Silvi Group Companies.

 Riverside Construction Materials buys a state of the art VanAalst pneumatic cement unloader from the Netherlands for the unloading of cement ships.

 Silvi Concrete buys concrete assets from Independence Concrete Company and opens concrete plant in Downingtown, PA.

 Gibraltar Rock buys 1,400 acre quarry from 3M Corp in Belle Mead, New Jersey.